Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 To see more Catriona MILLAR Scottish art click

-In addition to Red Rag Art Gallery Gordon Mitchell art work has been exhibited at other leading Scottish Art Galleries.
-Each painting at Red Rag is sourced from the Gordon Mitchell artist studio and like all Red Rag Modern art and Contemporary art it can be shipped worldwide.
-Gordon Mitchell Limited
+In addition to Red Rag Gallery Nikki Monaghan art work has been exhibited at a number of other Scottish Art Galleries.
+Each painting at Red Rag is sourced from the Nikki Monaghan artist studio and like all Red Rag Scottish art and Contemporary art it can be shipped worldwide.

-To see more Gordon MITCHELL Scottish art click
+To see more Nikki MONAGHAN Scottish art click

 Morag Muir was born in Glasgow in 1960.
 She studied Fine Art at Duncan of Jordanstone College of Art in Dundee, graduating in 1982.
 Her tutors included Alberto Morroco and Dave McClure.
 A year later Morag completed a year of postgraduate study in 1983, winning the John Milne Purvis Prize and the Major Travelling Scholarship, which financed further study in Italy.